carsonslater/carsonslater-blog/content/post/returning/index.md

 ## My 'Why'
 I currently attend college in a city that is ranked on this list for the most churches per capita in the world.
 I grew up less than a mile away from two large churches, and even a Presbyterian church to sweeten the deal.
 My experiences in Europe have shown me that a European mega-church usually consists of around 100 members, as opposed to the 2,000+ members that I am prone to visualize when I picture a stereotypical American mega-church.

 I mention this to illustrate that in America, people actually have options of where they choose to go to church, which is not a reality everywhere in Europe.
-This disparity points to the reality that there is much work to be done in exposing people to the gospel in Europe.
+This disparity points to the notion that there is much work to be done in exposing people to the gospel in Europe.
 There are so many people in Europe living a life that has never been exposed to Jesus in a personal way.

 The population of the Czech Republic is approximately 0.737% evangelical [^1].
 That's right.
 Less than a percent.
 However, this percent has a growth rate of 0.3% per year!
 There are believers on the ground in this nation, and I am honored to be given the opportunity to walk alongside them for two and a half months.